khmelnitskiianton/Language/README.md

 # MyLanguage

-Project of translation system - from my language to my assembler with processor.
+Project of translation system - from my language to NASM

 It consists of FrontEnd, MiddleEnd, BackEnd.
 It translate code on my language to code on NASM:
 + FrontEnd: parses code to tree based recursive descent